mbarkdull/FormicidaeMolecularEvolution/README.md

 ### 9.2 Running aBSREL

+aBSREL has more power when run on a subset of branches in a phylogeny.
+Therefore, for this workflow we will run it on a set of labelled foreground branches and on background branches separately.
+The script `DataRunningABSREL` will accomplish this for each orthogroup and gene tree.
+To run the script, use the command:

+`./scripts/DataRunningABSREL [full path to labelled phylogenies produced in step 9.1] [prefix used to label phylogenies in step 9.1]`

+This script will output results in the directory `./9_2/[prefix]`.
+Two subdirectories are created, one called `foreground` containing the results of runs assessing selection in foreground branches, and one called `background` containing the results of runs assessing selection in unlabelled, i.e. background, branches.
+Because not all orthogroups will contain sequences from foreground species, you should expect that the `background` directory will have more results files than the `foreground` directory.

 **If you use aBSREL, please cite:**

 Smith, MD et al. “Less is more: an adaptive branch-site random effects